-ECONOMIC SUBSTANCE CODIFICATION by Timothy B. Biggart and J. William Harden 92 Strategic Finance 10, 12 (January 2011)
+ECONOMIC SUBSTANCE CODIFICATION by Timothy B. Biggart and J. William Harden 92 Strategic Finance (January 2011), 10, 12.

-Codification of the economic substance doctrine requires that companies can demonstrate that a transaction has benefits other than for federal income tax purposes http://www.taxhistory.org/Civilization/Documents/Fiscal/HST29027/29027-1.htm http://www.bowne.com/newsletters/newsletter.asp?storyID=544
+Codification of the economic substance doctrine requires that companies can demonstrate that a transaction has benefits other than for federal income tax purposes

-PROBLEMS IN THE APPLICATION OF THE ABILITY CONCEPT, an address by Roy Blough, Director of Tax Research, Treasury Department, before the National Tax Association, Thursday, September 12, 1940, in New York City.
+PROBLEMS IN THE APPLICATION OF THE ABILITY CONCEPT, an address by Roy Blough, Director of Tax Research, Treasury Department, before the National Tax Association, New York City (Thursday, September 12, 1940).
+Problems in the Application of the Ability Concept

-STEP TRANSACTION DOCTRINE APPLIES TO PARTNERSHIP DEALS by Robert Woods, Bowne SecuritiesConnect (November 2002),
+Step Transaction Doctrine Applies To Partnership Deals by Robert Woods, Bowne SecuritiesConnect (November 2002), Step Transcation Doctrine Applies to Partnership Deals

-UNLOCKING THE BENEFITS OF THE TAX BENEFIT RULE by Leonard J. Candela, The CPA Journal Online, (2004) http://www.nysscpa.org/cpajournal/2004/104/text/p36.htm
+UNLOCKING THE BENEFITS OF THE TAX BENEFIT RULE by Leonard J. Candela, The CPA Journal Online (2004), Unlocking the Benefits of the Tax Benefit Rule

-KOCHANSKY V. COMMISSIONER: THE ASSIGNMENT OF INCOME DOCTRINE, COMMUNITY PROPERTY LAW, AND IRC SECTION 1041 by Sarah Dods, 72 Washington Law Review 873-902 (July 1997).
+KOCHANSKY V. COMMISSIONER: THE ASSIGNMENT OF INCOME DOCTRINE, COMMUNITY PROPERTY LAW, AND IRC SECTION 1041 by Sarah Dods, 72 Washington Law Review (July 1997), 873-902.